Govindarajannn/lego/README.md

 # Welcome to React three fiber Minecraft

-This project is just me trying to mimic Minecraft in React.
+This project is just me trying to make a Lego simulator in Three.js

 ## How to play?